gbear605/Endoplanet-Transit/README.md

 Basic Graphical Tools
 =============

 To change between inline pictures and separate windows for images, change the line starting with %matplotlib to end with either inline, qt, osx, or gtx depending.
-This only works on the ipython notebook version

 functions